yangdanny97/yangdanny97.github.io/_posts/2021-07-09-Migrating-to-Rescript.md

 ### Records vs Objects

-Records and Objects in ReScript both map to Javascript objects at runtime, although they have pretty different behavior in the type system.
+Records and Objects in ReScript both map to Javascript objects at runtime, though they have pretty different behavior in the type system.
 The main limitations for Records are that they cannot be extended and are not structurally typed (so it's impossible to write a function that takes in any record with a certain field).
 On the other hand, Objects are structurally typed, but they don't support pattern matching & don't support updates unless they're imported from JS.

 To newcomers, this can be confusing - if they both compile to the same thing, why are there weird limitations on each?
 Ultimately this can be traced back to OCaml's type system; Records and Objects were originally two separate concepts in OCaml that happened to compile to the same thing in ReScript, resulting in the aforementioned differences in typechecking.
 This is one of the few downsides of trying to build a new language using another language's type system - which has led me to view ReScript more as "OCaml that runs in the browser" than as a distinct/separate language.